famron/Lunch-Management/README.md

    - The first time you run any Apps Script action, Google will ask you to authorize permissions (Sheets, Drive, Mail, Script).
 This is expected — approve it under your own account.
-   - It creates all 8 sheets with headers, seeds default settings and a blank weekly menu, and — since no admin exists yet — prompts you for an admin name/email/password right there in the dialog.
+   - It creates all 8 sheets with headers, seeds default settings, and — since no admin exists yet — prompts you for an admin name/email/password right there in the dialog.
+There's no menu to seed anymore: you fill each date in directly under Admin → Menu & Pricing (see below).
 5. **Deploy → New deployment → type: Web app.**
    - Execute as: **Me**
    - Who has access: **Anyone**  ← important: not "Anyone with Google